 Hello!
 I am from the Republic of Armenia and I am a third-year PhD candidate in Organizational Behavior at Rutgers Business School.
 My research focuses on the psychology of social hierarchies.
 Specifically, I study how social class and economic inequality shape behavior in different domains of organizational life.
 I completed my undergraduate degree at Columbia University where I majored in Financial Economics and minored in Psychology.
 I am very excited to be part of SPSP Student Committee!
 Please feel free to contact me at firstname.lastname@example.org

-The purpose of the SPSP Training Committee is to provide emerging, developing and evolving scholars and professionals with training on cutting edge topics and methods to maximize the impact of research in personality and social psychology as a basis for supporting and improving health, education and human welfare by:
+The purpose of the SPSP Professional Development Committee is to provide emerging, developing and evolving scholars and professionals with training on cutting edge topics and methods to maximize the impact of research in personality and social psychology as a basis for supporting and improving health, education and human welfare by:

 - Providing training opportunities on cutting edge theories and research.

 - Providing instruction about innovative research methods and data analytic tools.